 According to Nicholas Wray, “Sunlight is essential for olive growth, but they shouldn’t be allowed to dry out.”
 So, pruning in early spring will repair any damage brought on by harsh frosts.

 You should prune at a particular time, depending on your location and the environment.
-Nicola Hope advises against pruning on frosty days or if any frosts are predicted in the coming days.
+Nicola Hope advises against pruning on frosty days or if any frost is predicted in the coming days.

 > Winter pruning

 The ideal times to begin pruning are at the end of winter and in late spring when there is very little chance of frosts and freezing winds.
 Making sure your plants won’t be exposed to harsh weather is important because pruning trees encourages growth.

 The tissue is more likely to be damaged when you cut a plant.
 You can begin pruning even before the end of those seasons if you get mild winters with no early spring frost damage.
 It is risky to prune in cold weather before bud break, though, as there is a good chance that the residual tissue may be damaged by frost, which will slow the healing process.